-Health sector transformation has been a priority of the OCC since 2016.
-Our public health care system-a \$52 billion operation-and our world-class research and development infrastructure should give Ontario a competitive advantage in the booming global health and life sciences sector.
+Health sector transformation has been a priority of the OCC for the past two years.
+Our public health care system-a \$52 billion operation-and our worldclass research and development infrastructure should give Ontario a competitive advantage in the booming global health and life sciences sector.
 Yet health care is regarded as a cost driver rather than an economic opportunity, harming our province's tremendous potential in this space.

 The economic activity of the life sciences sector contributes approximately \$38.5 billion to Ontario's GDP and produces \$5.7 billion in exports each year - two thirds of all Canadian life sciences exports.
-If you include the public health care system as part of this ecosystem, it represents more than 578,000 jobs across the province.
-Significantly, between 2001 and 2013, this sector outpaced the provincial job growth average by nearly 10 percent.
-If the government's goal is to make Ontario a global leader in the high-tech knowledge economy, then the health and life sciences is an excellent existing advantage to develop.
+19 If you include the public health care system as part of this ecosystem, it represents more than 578,000 jobs across the province.
+20 Significantly, between 2001 and 2013, this sector outpaced the provincial job growth average by nearly 10 percent.21 If the government's goal is to make Ontario a global leader in the high-tech knowledge economy, then the health and life sciences is an excellent existing advantage to develop.
+Here at home, the innovations and discoveries that emerge from Ontario's health and life sciences sector have the potential to improve the quality of health care, strengthen our agricultural output, and create a cleaner and more sustainable economy.
+This is well aligned with evergreen government priorities such as strengthening the health care system, protecting the environment, boosting exports, and creating high-paying jobs.